zerodha/dotnetkiteconnect/Documentation/docs/quickstart.md

 ticker.Close();
 ```

-For more details about different mode of quotes and subscribing for them, take a look at **KiteConnect Sample** project in this repository and [Kite Connect HTTP API documentation](https://kite.trade/docs/connect/v3).
+For more details about different mode of quotes and subscribing for them, take a look at [Sample projct](https://github.com/zerodhatech/dotnetkiteconnect/tree/master/KiteConnectSample) and [HTTP API documentation](https://kite.trade/docs/connect/).